duosecurity/duo_universal_csharp/README.md

 Using the .NET CLI:
 From the DuoUniversal.Example base directory run the following to start the server:

 `dotnet run`

 Navigate to <https://localhost:5001> or <http://localhost:5000> to see a mock user login form.
 Enter a Duo username and any password to initiate Duo 2FA.

 # Testing

+The tests require .NET Core 5.0.

 Using the .NET CLI:
 From the root directory run:

 `dotnet test`

+# Linting

+Using the .NET CLI:
+First, ensure you have the dotnet linter installed.
+From the root directory run:

+`dotnet tool restore`

+Check the code format with:

+`dotnet format --check`

 # Support